-Those of us that deal in security clearance issues and litigation understand that successful mitigation of security concerns is the key to helping our clients obtain their cleared status.
-We also understand that for cleared professionals, loss of their security clearance can have a devastating financial and professional impact.
+Those of us who deal in security clearance issues and litigation understand that successfully mitigating security concerns is the key to helping our clients obtain their cleared status.
+We also understand that losing their security clearance can have a devastating financial and professional impact on cleared professionals.

 Litigating issues related to security clearances is unique since the standard is in the best interest of national security.
-No one has a constitutional right to a security clearance.
-Even with potentially negative information, there are ways you can maximize your chances of success.
+Basically, no one has a constitutional right to a security clearance.
+Yet, even with potentially damaging information, there are ways you can maximize your chances of success.

-This is the catch-all of adjudicative guidelines.
-If the concern doesn’t fit into the other areas of assessment, it will certainly find a home here.
-This guideline covers unreliable or untrustworthy behavior not considered under other guidelines.
-Guideline E includes issues that wouldn’t otherwise be disqualifying, but when combined with other behaviors.
-This can create questions of one’s ability to be trusted with sensitive classified information.
+Guideline E is the catch-all of adjudicative guidelines.
+If the concern doesn’t fit into the other assessment areas, it will undoubtedly find a home here.
+Basically, this guideline covers unreliable or untrustworthy behavior not considered under other guidelines.
+Guideline E includes issues that wouldn’t otherwise be disqualifying but when combined with other behaviors.
+These issues can lead to questions about one’s ability to be trusted with sensitive classified information.

-The subjective nature of this guideline means it can literally include anything.
+The subjective nature of this guideline means it can include anything.
 Since the deck is stacked in favor of national security, unmitigated issues can mean the end of your clearance pursuit or termination of your clearance.
-The importance of proper mitigation cannot be understated, and it begins when you first fill out your SF-86.
+Proper mitigation is important and cannot be understated; it begins when you fill out your SF-86.

-If you are worried, the adjudicator will also be worried.
+If you are worried, the adjudicator will also be concerned.
 Ignoring the problem will not make it go away.
-If obtaining your clearance is important to you then take the time to find an attorney familiar with the process, to help you properly answer the questions on the SF-86.
-Getting out in front of an issue is often your best move to successfully mitigate it.
+If obtaining your clearance is essential to you, then take the time to find an attorney familiar with the process, to help you properly answer the questions on the SF-86.
+Essentially, getting out in front of an issue is often your best move to mitigate it successfully.

 Fix what you can fix before you seek a clearance!